The Index of Economic Freedom

 Economic Freedom Regional Variations Table

-The 12 Economic Freedoms: Unleashing Choice and Opportunity
+The 12 Economic Freedoms: Key to Unleashing Choice and Opportunity

-Economic freedom is best understood as a philosophy of governance that rejects dogma and embraces a diverse range of strategies for economic advancement.
-When governments inject themselves into economic decision-making, their actions, however well-intentioned, tend toward coercion, standardization, and the restriction of freedom.
+Economic freedom is perhaps best understood as a philosophy of governance that rejects dogma and embraces a diverse range of strategies for economic advancement.
+When governments inject themselves into economic decision-making, their actions may be well-intentioned in theory, but in practice, they tend toward coercion, standardization, and the gradual yet eventual restriction of freedom.
 They cannot possibly account for the needs and preferences of individuals as effectively as a free marketplace can.
-They also are nearly certain to undermine efficiency and thus promote the waste of resources and effort.
+They also are nearly certain to promote the waste of resources and effort by undermining efficiency.

-The Index of Economic Freedom provides compelling evidence that it is the counterproductive policies that our governments all too often put in place, not the policies we fail to implement, that hold back economic growth.
+The Index of Economic Freedom, an annual cross-country benchmark report, provides practical and compelling evidence that economic dynamism and growth are held back by the counterproductive policies that governments all too often put in place, not by the freedom-based policies we fail to implement.

-For three decades, the Index has explored many critical aspects of the relationships between individuals and governments.
-In measuring economic freedom, we have focused on a comprehensive yet far from exhaustive range of policy areas in which governments typically act for good or ill.
-However, by its very nature, the concept of freedom resists narrow definition, and each year seems to bring new challenges from those who seek to impose their own views or control the economic actions of others.
+For more than three decades, the Index has explored many critical aspects of the relationship between individuals and governments.
+In measuring economic freedom, we have focused on a comprehensive but far from exhaustive range of policy areas in which governments typically act for good or ill.
+However, by its very nature, the concept of freedom resists narrow definition, and each year seems to bring new challenges from those who seek to impose their own views on or control the economic actions of others.

-Obviously, because we live together with others in societies, individual autonomy is not absolute.
-For many individuals, their own well-being and that of their families and communities are equally important, and the personal rights enjoyed by one person may therefore end at his or her neighbor’s doorstep.
-Decisions and activities that have an impact or potential impact on others are rightly constrained by societal norms and, in the most critical areas, by government laws or regulations.
+Because we live together with others in societies, individual autonomy obviously is not absolute: For many individuals, their own well-being and that of their families and communities are equally important, and the personal rights enjoyed by one person may therefore end at his or her neighbor’s doorstep.
+Decisions and activities that can affect others are rightly constrained by societal norms and, in the most critical areas, by government laws or regulations.

 In a market-oriented economy, societal norms, not government laws and regulations, are the primary regulators of behavior.
 Such norms grow organically out of society itself and reflect its history, its culture, and the experience of generations as they have learned how to live with one another.
 They guide our understanding of ethics, the etiquette of personal and professional relationships, and consumer tastes.

 At their best, democratic political systems reflect societal norms in their laws and regulations, but if they are not constrained by constitutional or other traditional limits, even democratic governments can pose substantial threats to economic freedom.
-A constraint imposed on economic freedom by majority rule is no less a constraint than one imposed by an absolute ruler or oligarch.
+Majority rule is no less a constraint than one imposed by an absolute ruler or oligarch.
 It is thus not so much the type of government that determines the degree of economic freedom as it is the extent to which government has limits beyond which it may not (or at least does not) go.

-Inevitably, any discussion of economic freedom will focus on the critical relationship between the individual and government.
+Inevitably, any discussion of economic freedom must focus on the critical relationship between the individual and government.
 In general, state action or government control that interferes with individual autonomy limits economic freedom.

 However, the goal of economic freedom is more than the absence of government coercion or constraint: The ultimate goal is creation and maintenance of a mutual sense of liberty for all.
-Some government action is necessary both for the citizens of a nation to defend themselves and to promote the peaceful evolution of civil society, but government action that goes beyond the minimal necessary level will inevitably infringe on someone’s economic or personal freedom.
+Some government action is necessary for the citizens of a nation to defend themselves and promote the peaceful evolution of civil society, but government action that goes beyond the minimal necessary level inevitably infringes on someone’s economic or personal freedom.

 Throughout history, governments have imposed a wide array of constraints on economic activity.
 Sometimes they have imposed these constraints in the name of equality or some other ostensibly noble societal purpose; most often, however, they have imposed them to benefit elites or special interests.